DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 ### Add Extensions

-To install an extension from the [TER](https://typo3.org/extensions/repository/), for example static_info_tables, you can simply perform the folowing command:
+To install an extension from the [TER](https://typo3.org/extensions/repository/), for example static_info_tables, you can simply perform the following command:

 	composer require typo3-ter/static-info-tables:~6.2@stable

 Pay attention to replace underscores "_" by a dash "-" in the extension key.

-To apend an extension from a own repository, you has to add the repository to the composer.json first.
+To append an extension from a own repository, you has to add the repository to the composer.json first.
-To add the powerful MKSEACRH extension yopu has to perform the folowing command:
+To add the powerful MKSEACRH extension you has to perform the following command:

 	$ composer config repositories.mksearch vcs https://github.com/DMKEBUSINESSGMBH/typo3-mksearch.git

-Be sure, tah tere is an composer.json in the repository like this one:
+Be sure, that there is an composer.json in the repository like this one:

 	{
 		"name" : "dmk/mksearch",